 As indicated in Section 3.0.3.3.4.1 (Vessels and In-Water Devices), Navy vessel and in-water activities associated with testing activities would be fewer than those associated with training.
-While there is considerable overlap between training and testing activities, test activities would occur more frequently in established test areas that are relatively closer to shore, including the Newport and Panama City Testing Ranges and South Florida Ocean Measurement Facility (Tables 3.10-16 through 3.0-22).
+While there is considerable overlap between training and testing activities, test activities would occur more frequently

 The potential for interaction is greater in coastal areas than pelagic areas where Navy vessel use is less concentrated.
 However, even in areas of concentrated vessel use, the probability of seabird/vessel or bat/vessel interaction is low because of the high mobility of seabirds and bats that would allow them to move away from an oncoming vessel.
-Flushing of birds is expected to be greatest when vessels, towed devices, and unmanned surface vehicles are operated at relatively high speeds (as described in Tables 3.0-16 through 3.0-20).
-While such flushing or other impacts of vessels on individual birds may occur, and bats may be temporarily displaced from foraging areas, none of these temporary impacts are expected to have an impact on the long-term fitness of individual birds or bats or have population level impacts.
+Flushing of birds is expected to be greatest when vessels, towed devices, and unmanned surface vehicles are operated at relatively high speeds (as described in Tables 3.0-17 through 3.0-23).
+While such flushing or other impacts of vessels on individual birds may occur, and bats may be temporarily displaced from foraging areas, none of these temporary impacts are expected to have an impact on the long-term fitness of individual birds or bats or have population-level impacts.